 When do you have ladybugs in stock?

-In ideal conditions, we would have ladybugs year round; however, because our ladybugs are collected wild, a number of variables make this not always the case.
+In ideal conditions, we would have ladybugs year round; however, because our ladybugs are collected wild, a number of variables means this is not always the case.
 Often the weather is too hot, cold, dry, or humid in California, where the ladybugs are collected (or 'picked') and we experience a shortage.
-The most often time this happens is late May/mid-June in the transition from Spring to Summer.
-Keep an eye on the front page of the site where updates on ladybug stock are posted.
+This happens most often in late May/mid-June in the transition from Spring to Summer crop.
+Keep an eye on the front page of the site where updates on our ladybug stock are posted.

 How long can I store my ladybugs?